 leadership

 Do you have leadership skills?
-If not, it’s going to be tough in future, because next to professional specialists (like electricians and plumbers) it is ‘leaders’ the economy is after!
-In view of the many, many wicked problems facing us, it takes true leaders to guide us into a better future.
+If not, it’s going to be tough in the future, because next to professional specialists (like electricians and plumbers), the economy is after ‘leaders’!
+Given the many wicked problems facing us, it takes true leaders to guide us into a better future.

-That’s why most graduates, upon starting in a professional career, immediately are confronted with further training: they need more leadership competencies!
-Obviously the ‘normal’ education system doesn’t foster these enough?
+That’s why most graduates, upon starting a professional career, are immediately confronted with further training: they need more leadership competencies!
+Obviously, the ‘normal’ education system doesn’t foster these enough?

-Apparently those who want to make a career and climb up the hierarchy ladder can’t have enough of it, the ability to lead.
+Apparently, those who want to build a career and climb the hierarchy ladder can’t have enough of it, the ability to lead.

 In the homeland of leadership – the US of course – they start as early as possible to foster this important skill.
-By carving out the most promising already in kindergarten and to train them further on schools for the elite, or later on ‘shaping’ them at west-point and the likes.
-But even here in Europe, we have these facilities for future leaders, and they increase in number.
+They identify the most promising early, in kindergarten, and then train them further in schools for the elite, or later ‘shape’ them at West Point and the likes.
+But even here in Europe, we have these facilities for future leaders, and they are increasing in number.

 If you are a matured employee and the next appraisal meeting is looming, or maybe your next job interview, then there are many offers to improve your leadership skills, in order to progress in your career: tons of literature is filling the shelves, many training facilities offer appropriate courses and there always is the possibility to follow a specialized MBA, depending on the urgency and the size of your wallet…

-At the current pace, we soon have nobody left who is following!
+At the current pace, we will soon have no one left to follow!

-Lately, it did pop up again, the question on leadership.
-At an admission interview, somebody wanted to know if the applicant did consider himself to ‘have it’ – the potential to be a ‘leader’.
-Somewhat surprised the applicant tried to find an answer, but he couldn’t.
+Lately, the question of leadership has popped up again.
+At an admission interview, someone asked whether the applicant considered himself to ‘have it’ – the potential to be a ‘leader’.
+Somewhat surprised, the applicant tried to find an answer, but he couldn’t.
 No wonder, with just 21 years of age and still having his studies lying in front of him!

-My research on the topic didn’t leave me with a good feel though: in most cases leadership is referred to as the ability to lead others in doing something, to ‘manage’ them.
-You can read about the correlation between management competencies and leadership competencies and that they are interrelated to each other.
-Managers are leaders, leaders manage.
-Accordingly, there is a strong belief with some experts that leadership qualities are those that managers posses, and subsequently, they cut these out for other professions.
-A technician obviously doesn’t need this ability; nor does an engineer; teachers not; for sure not designers.
+My research on the topic didn’t leave me with a good feeling, though: in most cases, leadership is described as the ability to lead others in doing something, to ‘manage’ them.
+You can read about the correlation between management and leadership competencies and how they are interrelated.
+Managers are leaders, and leaders manage.
+Accordingly, some experts strongly believe that leadership qualities are those that managers possess, and, as a result, they exclude them from other professions.
+A technician obviously doesn’t need this ability; nor does an engineer; nor do teachers; for sure, not designers.

-But should by coincidence these professionals do carry the leadership quality, and it comes to the surface, they are quickly turned into managers.
-Apparently developing technical solutions or teaching to children alone can’t be regarded as a leadership task as such…
+But if, by coincidence, these professionals do carry leadership qualities and they come to the surface, they are quickly turned into managers.
+Apparently, developing technical solutions or teaching children alone can’t be regarded as a leadership task as such…

 Look around: do your ‘leaders’ have the ability to shape and create tangible visions you would follow?